What is Amblyopia?

 The underlying condition will also require treatment.
-For treatment of crossed eyes, see: Strabismus
+For the treatment of crossed eyes, see: Strabismus

 Children whose vision cannot be expected to fully recover should wear glasses with protective lenses of polycarbonate, as should all children with only one good eye caused by any disorder.
-Polycarbonate glasses are shatter and scratch resistant.
+Polycarbonate glasses shatter and scratch-resistant.

 Possible complications include eye muscle problems that may require several surgeries and permanent vision loss in the affected eye.